Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 Instead, we first construct an **augmented CFG** that represents the instrumented code, and this augmented CFG is then used to generate the new instrumented binary code.

+We generate the augmented CFG in two steps:
+-